GovernorFancyPants/desolaterunner/_drafts/trail-running-in-stockholm.md

 date:

 ---
+I've been living in Stockholm for many a year now,

 ### Central Stockholm

 **Hammarbybacken**

 We're starting out with the crown jewel of climbing in Stockholm.
 With the most vert you can get in one go this monster of a hill will get you a total of 85 vertical meters.
 If you manage to find the absolute bottom before heading up that is.
 Here you'll find a lot of people trying to get their weekly vm's in and soon you'll get to know a lot of the faces.

 You'll find a lot of different paths going up and down the hill so you'll be able to get some variation.

-There are a lot of fun competitions going on here, like [Stockholms Brantaste](https://stockholmsbrantaste.se/ "Stockholms brantaste") which is a 3km course going up the hill three times and ending at the top.
+There's also a lot of fun competitions going on here, like [Stockholms Brantaste](https://stockholmsbrantaste.se/ "Stockholms brantaste") which is a 3km course going up the hill three times and ending at the top.

 ![](/uploads/2019/12/05/IMG_7656.JPG)